How to Improve Productivity with Translation Memory and Glossaries

 Having a translation memory in the TMS offers a continuous long-term benefit to the localization team.
 Translators can get benefits from their own work that they have done previously.
 This tool makes the translator’s job hassle-free and less hectic.
 They don’t have to translate repeated or similar sentences over and over again.
 Your TMS would keep track of all translation documents approved earlier and use them as a reference to generate quick and relevant translations for new documents.

-However, there are some reservations by some companies that think that translations generated using translation memories are not as effective to support marketing text.
-Because if we use the repeated translation for similar text, it would reduce the authenticity, and the purpose of marketing may be lost.
+However, there are some reservations by some companies who think that translations generated using translation memories are not as effective to support marketing text.
+Because if we use repeated translations for similar text, it would reduce the authenticity, and the purpose of marketing may be lost.
 It is an amazing tool to generate technical translations to speed up the translation process without compromising the quality.

 Translation memories are included in your CAT tools or TMS tools as a database where old translation documents are kept.
-Whenever a textual document is added to the system for translations, the system first scans the translation memory to look if this document has been translated before.
-The document can be an exact match for some previous document, or it may contain some phrases similar to the previously translated text.
-Your system might have 100% exact matches, or some fuzzy matches with similar but not exact phrases.
+Whenever a textual document is added to the system for translations, the system first scans the translation memory to see if this document has been translated before.
+The document can be an exact match for some previous documents, or it may contain some phrases similar to the previously translated text.
+Your system might have 100% exact matches or some fuzzy matches with similar but not exact phrases.

 Through the translation processes, translation memory would only offer suggestions that the translator can accept, modify, or reject.
 Translation memory would speed up your translation generation processes but you must make sure that everything is in context.
 You don’t have to blindly follow all suggestions because, in the end, it is a machine tool that can make funny mistakes.